 Funding for Master’s Student Projects and Activities

 Master’s students often seek funding for research, professional activities, and social events.
 Sometimes the request is for individual activity, sometimes on behalf of a group.
 Our School and Yale University have many funds to which students can apply.
-Among the most useful are the Master’s Student Travel fund to support attendance at a conference or symposium at which a student is giving a talk; the Carpenter-Sperry Fund for travel and research; the MacMillan Center for International and Area Studies, which can help bring international visitors to Yale for a lecture or a conference; grants and contracts to faculty and centers for research; the School’s Student Affairs Committee (SAC), which supports activities by our many student interest groups (SIGs) and supports “big-ticket items” each term; and the Class of ’80 Student Project Fund, administered by the School’s Office of Development and Alumni Services, to enrich the quality of life of the student body.
+Among the most useful are the Master’s Student Travel fund to support attendance at a conference or symposium at which a student is giving a talk; the Carpenter-Sperry Fund for travel and research; the MacMillan Center for International and Area Studies, which can help bring international visitors to Yale for a lecture or a conference; grants and contracts to faculty and centers for research; the School’s Student Affairs Committee (SAC), which supports activities by our many student interest groups (SIGs); the F&ES Community Events Fund, administered by the Dean’s Office, which supports student events and conferences; and the Class of ’80 Student Project Fund, administered by the School’s Office of Development and Alumni Services, to enrich the quality of life of the student body.